 - Safety features such as an automatic turn-off function

 - Easy to clean

 Examples of dementia-friendly coffee makers:

-People with dementia might not be able to pull up some of the modest tasks.
+People with dementia might be unable to pull up some modest tasks.
 The right toaster can make the life of your senior loved one much easier by providing them with a safe and efficient method to prepare their breakfast.